Aristotle-Metadata-Enterprises/django-garnett/README.md

     * (Future addition) You want to capture the garnett language in a context variable available in views, and want to redirect to the default language if the user requests an invalid language use: `garnett.middleware.TranslationContextRedirectDefaultMiddleware`

 8. (Optional) Add the `garnett` app to your `INSTALLED_APPS` to use garnett's template_tags.
-If this is installed before `django.contrib.admin` it also include a languge switcher in the Django Admin Site.
+If this is installed before `django.contrib.admin` it also include a language switcher in the Django Admin Site.

 9. (Optional) Add a template processor: